Randy Kraft: U.S. Air Force

 Four months after graduating from college, Kraft joined the United States Air Force.
 He was sent to basic training in Texas before being stationed at Edwards Air Force Base in southern California, where he supervised the painting of test planes.
 During his service in the Air Force, Kraft rose to the rank of Airman First Class and supervisor-manager.

-The same year that Kraft became an Airman First Class, he disclosed to his family that he was homosexual.
+The same year that Kraft became an Airman First Class, he came out to his family.
 In a letter he wrote to a friend, Kraft described his father as having flown "into a rage," whereas he described his mother as being more understanding, if somewhat disapproving.
 Kraft's family ultimately accepted his sexuality, and he remained in close contact with his parents and siblings, although his siblings noted he began to "distance himself" from his family after he had disclosed his sexuality to them.

-On July 26, 1969, Kraft received a general discharge from the Air Force after announcing his sexual orientation to his superiors.
-The discharge was officially listed as being on "medical" grounds.
+On July 26, 1969, Kraft announced his sexual orientation to his superiors.
+He was then granted a general discharge after only 13 months of service.
+His dismissal was officially listed as being on "medical" grounds.
 In response, Kraft sought legal advice from an attorney to challenge the grounds regarding his discharge.
 The Air Force, however, refused to change the status of his discharge.
 Following his discharge, Kraft moved back into his parents' home and obtained work as a bartender.

 First known sexual assault

 In March 1970, Kraft encountered a 13-year-old Westminster youth named Joseph Alvin Fancher at Huntington Beach.
 Fancher explained to Kraft that he had run away from home that day.
 Kraft invited the youth to his apartment, promising that Fancher could live with him and offering him sex with a woman he claimed to know.
 Fancher agreed and accompanied Kraft to his Belmont Shore apartment, where he was drugged, beaten, and repeatedly sexually assaulted.
 Hours later, Fancher escaped from the apartment after Kraft left to go to work.
 A member of the public, alarmed by Fancher's drugged and disheveled condition, called an ambulance.
-Fancher's stomach needed to be pumped due to his ingested drugs.
+Fancher's stomach needed to be pumped.

 At the hospital, Fancher informed police that Kraft had given him drugs and beaten him.
 He did not disclose to either his parents or the police that he had been sexually assaulted due to shame and fearing no one would believe him.
 A search of Kraft's apartment was conducted with the cooperation of his roommate.
 However, as Fancher had confessed to police he had taken the pills offered to him voluntarily and the officers had searched without a warrant, no charges were filed.

-Enrollment at Long Beach State University
+Enrollment at California State University

 In 1971, Kraft found new employment as a forklift driver in Huntington Beach.
-After his military discharge two years earlier, he enrolled at Long Beach State University, majoring in education to further his career prospects.
-There, Kraft became acquainted with Jeff Graves, a fellow teaching student from Minnesota four years younger than Kraft, with whom he began a relationship.
+After his military discharge two years earlier, he enrolled at California State University, Long Beach, majoring in education to further his career prospects.
+There, Kraft became acquainted with Jeffrey Paul Graves, a fellow teaching student from Minnesota four years younger than Kraft, with whom he began a relationship.